 In the following diagram, all three rules have been placed together to show how the output of each rule is combined, or aggregated, into a single fuzzy set whose membership function assigns a weighting for every output (tip) value.

 The input for the defuzzification process is a fuzzy set (the aggregate output fuzzy set) and the output is a single number.
 As much as fuzziness helps the rule evaluation during the intermediate steps, the final desired output for each variable is generally a single number.
 However, the aggregate of a fuzzy set encompasses a range of output values, and so must be defuzzified in order to resolve a single output value from the set.

-Perhaps the most popular defuzzification method is the centroid calculation, which returns the center of area under the curve.
-There are five built-in methods supported: centroid, bisector, middle of maximum (the average of the maximum value of the output set), largest of maximum, and smallest of maximum.
+There are five built-in defuzzification methods supported: centroid, bisector, middle of maximum (the average of the maximum value of the output set), largest of maximum, and smallest of maximum.
+Perhaps the most popular defuzzification method is the centroid calculation, which returns the center of area under the curve, as shown in the following:

 The fuzzy inference diagram is the composite of all the smaller diagrams presented so far in this section.
 It simultaneously displays all parts of the fuzzy inference process you have examined.
 Information flows through the fuzzy inference diagram as shown in the following figure.